knewplay/book-programming-essential/programming-fundamentals/chapter5.md

   - Operations: You can listen to them, skip tracks, or repeat songs.
   - Storage: Stored in CD racks or cases.
 - Newspapers:
-  - Operations: Read articles, check out the classifieds, or solve puzzles.
+  - Operations: Read articles, check out advertisements, or solve puzzles.
   - Storage: Kept in stacks or in special newspaper stands.

-Just as different items in a library have specific operations and storage methods, data types in programming dictate how data can be manipulated and stored.

-Recognizing the "type" of an item or piece of data helps us understand what we can and cannot do with it.
-In the library, you wouldn't try to "listen" to a book or "read" a CD.
+Just as different items in a library have distinct operations and storage methods, data types in programming have their unique ways of being manipulated and stored.
+For instance, in the library, you wouldn't try to "listen" to a book or "read" a CD.
+Similarly, in our daily lives, you wouldn't "peel" a number like a fruit or "wear" it like a shirt.
+Understanding and respecting these distinctions in programming ensures that we use data appropriately and efficiently.

-Every piece of data in a program has a 'type'.
-These types help determine what operations can be performed on the data and how it is stored.
-So what are some of the common data types in programming?
+[illustration of boy reading a CD, or listening to a book]

-## Typical Data Types in Programming
+## Common Data Types in Programming

 At their core, most programming languages support a set of basic or "primitive" data types:

 - Integers (int): Whole numbers, both positive and negative. e.g., -3, 0, 42.
 - Floating-point numbers (float): Decimal numbers. e.g., 3.14, -0.001.
-- Booleans (boolean): Represented by two values, either 'True' or 'False'.
+- Booleans (boolean): Represented by two values, either 'True' or 'False'. e.g., "the sun is blue" (False), "7 > 13" (False).
 - Strings (string): Sequences of characters. e.g., "Hello, World!" or "I am 15 years old"

 > Note: While these are general categories, the exact naming and behavior might differ slightly from one programming language to another.